JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 Statistics is a field of varying methodolgies and techinques that attempt to give us a better understanding of our world through the data we collect and analyze.
 The seven pillars that form it's foundaton provide us with a concrete understanding of how to build, interpret, and model information for our *own understanding* of the world.

-Many topics are posited by Stigler as the future '8th' pillar of statistics.
-Causal inference, best described by Judea Pearl in the "The Book of Why", is a potential catch-all for that next pillar in the history of statistics.
+Many topics are posited by Stigler as the future '8th' Pillar of Statistics.
+Causal inference, best described by Judea Pearl in the "The Book of Why", is in my opinion, a potential candidate for that title.
+But more on that in a future post!

 ---